exercism/python/exercises/two-fer/README.md

 ## Source

-This is an exercise to introduce users to basic programming constructs, just after hello World. [https://en.wikipedia.org/wiki/Two-fer](https://en.wikipedia.org/wiki/Two-fer)
+This is an exercise to introduce users to basic programming constructs, just after Hello World. [https://en.wikipedia.org/wiki/Two-fer](https://en.wikipedia.org/wiki/Two-fer)

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.